sophia01pd2019/bears_floreada_processing/README.md

 ### 4. Create keywords.txt

-Copy FCS keywords from your Attune/FCS Express/FlowJo:
+Copy FCS keywords from your Floreada interface:
-- Open one FCS file
+- Right-click one FCS file
-- View properties/keywords
+- View Keywords
 - Copy text to keywords.txt
 - Save in floreadaexport folder